sagemath/trac_to_gh/Issue 7917.md

 # Issue 7917: [with patch, needs review] make gauss_sum() work for dirichlet characters when the base ring is CC

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7917

 Original creator: bober